 Directions for Google Maps available here.

-Once the car is parked, continue on foot along the road that leads to the farmhouses of Freney, crossing two bridges that make us cross the Dora di Veny first and then the Miage stream.
+Once the car is parked, continue on foot along the road that leads to the farmhouses of Freney, crossing two bridges bridges that make us cross the Dora di Veny first and then the Miage stream.
 Then turn left along path 16 with signs for the Monzino Hut.
-Continue along the woods following yellow markings and then cross the Freney stream with a bridge, go up the stony ground and soon you will reach a rocky strip where you will find the start of the Ferrata Franco Garda (45 'from the parking lot).
+Continue along the woods following yellow markings and then cross the Freney stream with a bridge, go up the stony ground keep the right at a crossroad (on the left for the Lago delle Marmotte and Glarey Ferrata), and within short you will reach a rocky strip where you will find the start of the Ferrata Franco Garda (45 'from the parking lot).

-It starts with a diagonal leaning wall in which there are also some metal brackets to support the progression.
-Once the wall is finished, turn right along a ledge and then hang up vertically with a wall full of brackets dating back about seventy meters.
+Begin with a a diagonal leaning wall in which there are also some metal brackets to support the progression.
+Once the wall is finished, turn right along a ledge and then proceed vertically on a wall full of brackets which climbs up about 70 meters.
 In this section we will notice two possibilities: the advice is to proceed with the stretch to the right uphill and the one to the left (the original route) downhill.

 Along the outward path where a piece can be covered on the old variant to avoid clogging in the long vertical wall (1h 45 'from the Monzino hut - about 4h 30 total).